La Baule-Escoublac

-La Baule-Escoublac (/fr/; Gallo: Écoubiâ, Ar Baol-Skoubleg, /br/), commonly referred to as La Baule, is a commune in Loire-Atlantique, a department in Pays de la Loire, western France.
+La Baule-Escoublac (/fr/; Gallo: Écoubiâ, Ar Baol-Skoubleg, /br/, before 1962: Escoublac), commonly referred to as La Baule, is a commune in Loire-Atlantique, a department in Pays de la Loire, western France.
+La Baule beach is one of the longest beaches in Europe.

 History

 Seaside resort

 In 1879, when the Saint-Nazaire-Croisic railroad was conceived by Parisian industrialist Jules-Joseph Hennecart that the tourist potential of the coast was recognised.

 Just before the inauguration of the line, Hennecart bought 40 ha of dunes for the Society of Escoublac Dunes (Société des dunes d'Escoublac) and commissioned local architect Georges Lafont to design the new town.
 Lafont designed a long sand promenade named Avenue de la Gare (today Avenue du Général-de-Gaulle) and a chapel (see picture).
 After the railroad opened Lafont built more than 250 villas, taking the lead in the development of the seaside resort.

 Rise of a seaside resort

 In 1918, casino business magnate François André (see Groupe Lucien Barrière) set up the redesigning of the La Baule resort based on the Deauville model by combining casinos, luxury hotels and sports facilities all on one site.

 In the 1920s, Parisian businessman Louis Lajarrige designed the Bois d'Amour district at La Baule-les-Pins and formed an agreement with the railroad company to move the rails away from the seaside to ensure a direct access to the beach.
 On 27 July 1927 the new stations of La Baule-les-Pins and La Baule-Escoublac were inaugurated while the old station was torn down to create a flower garden square.
 By that time, La Baule had become a fashionable seaside resort.